-RIC Administrators Various internal stakeholders e.g. EISS / SDS Administrators Various External Stakeholders e.g. Directors of Technology, School Business Officials
+RIC Administrators Various External Stakeholders e.g. Directors of Technology, School Business Officials

 By July 2016, the Regional Information Center will engage component districts across the region in Disaster Recovery Planning activities, both tactical and strategic to effect a common strategy that can be supported through collaborative service offerings to maximize the efficiency and resources required to support a regional solution.